michigan-traffic-lab/TeraSim/README.md

   - Modify pre-defined vehicle routes and traffic volumes in `examples/maps/mcity.route.xml`.

 - **Runtime Configuration**:
   - Read traffic data and control the vehicles in `terasim_user_functions.py`.
-Users should implement their changes in `user_step(traci)` function, which is called and executed with each update of the simulator.
+Users should implement their changes in `user_step(traci)` function, which is called and executed with each simulation step.
 Sample code is provided to help you get started.

  __IMPORTANT__: The NDE simulation is a fine-tuned environment for autonomous vehicle (AV) testing.
 To ensure stability, avoid using TraCI to control background vehicle (BV) actions, as this may lead to simulation crashes.
 However, you can safely read background traffic data.